sashanazarchuk/Application/README.md

 ```
 ## Environment Variables
 Before running the backend locally, configure your PostgreSQL connection string.
-All sensitive data (database, JWT credentials) should be stored in Environment Variables.
+All sensitive data (database, JWT credentials, AI settings) should be stored in Environment Variables.
 Example appsettings.json structure for reference (values are left empty):

 ```json